 [Content warning: this chapter discusses some extreme political views that were expressly anti-women and also themes around sexual assault.
-In general, I’ll avoid direct links to extremist sites and use links to critics, in particular Rational Wiki and David Futrelle’s ‘We Hunted The Mammoth’ ]
+In general, I’ll avoid direct links to extremist sites and will use links to critics, in particular, Rational Wiki and David Futrelle’s ‘We Hunted The Mammoth’ ]

 By 2010, Vox Day had experimented with a number of different roles including being a musician, running a video game company, being a columnist/pundit and writing Christian fantasy novels.
 A new decade would take him into a new sphere: the world of Pick-Up Artistry.

-- a long running “Men’s Rights” movement which promulgated the idea that men were being discriminated against by things such as equal pay legislation or in divorce courts and custody battles.
+- a long-running “Men’s Rights” movement that promulgated the idea that men were being discriminated against by things such as equal pay legislation or in divorce courts and custody battles.

 - “involuntary celibate” or “incel” online communities of disaffected men who believed they were being denied access to sex.

 - misogyny within other male-orientated online spaces including bodybuilding and martial arts.